 “The successive movement of Yin and Yang

 The ancient masters taught: ‘something and nothing produce each other.’
-We see this in the imploding singularity of the Big Bang, fifteen billion years ago.
+We see this in the imploding singularity of the Big Bang.
 As this implosion reached critical mass, life was generated from a point of nothingness.
 What began, as unified symmetry in an incredibly hot universe is believed to have broken down into the four known forces.

 Daily, physicists observe something emerging from nothing in the clashing particles of accelerator laboratories on earth.
 These experiments allow cosmologists to understand the first few seconds of the early universe.
 The equivalency of mass and energy is revealed each time particle collisions convert mass into energy, while mass reappears from ‘nowhere,’ out of only energy.

 As our old models move toward unification, we are detecting “the thread running through the way.”
 Unifying the four known forces with models such as the Super String and Membrane Theories, both portray an undulating combination of waves and particles that move in multiple dimensions (visible and invisible) to become life.
 The ancient Chinese described this oscillating behavior before it became a tenet of modern physics.

 The Taoist saw the universe as an organizing membrane,

 where each part became an observable snapshot of the unseen whole.

 Like Yin, we observe attractive fields generated by magnetism and gravity.
 They are classified as negative because they pull.
 This negative force can be observed in the rippling waves that disturb a floating object by changing the shape of the surrounding water.
 In the same way, gravity changes the geometry of surrounding space to disturb the motion of moving planets.